PokeAPI/pokekotlin/README.md

 # PokeKotlin

-This is a Kotlin client for [PokeApi](https://github.com/phalt/pokeapi).
-It's also usable under Java.
+This is a Java (and Kotlin, Scala, etc) client for [PokeApi](https://github.com/PokeAPI/pokeapi).
+It's written in Kotlin.

 ## Example

+Full documentation coming soon.
+Meanwhile, look at these usage examples:

 ### Kotlin